 Luxury Spa Rooms-Double/Double

 Our Luxury Spa Rooms with two double beds are located in the North Wing and offer more space for our guests.
-Additional amenities include a private deck or terrace as well as a spa tub.
+Additional amenities include a shared deck or terrace as well as a spa tub.

 Standard Hillside Room – King